-Near the middle of the fall and spring semesters, a preliminary report, showing the current progress of all undergraduate students at Texas A&M at Galveston will be available via terminal access on the campus computer network (BONFIRE).
+Near the middle of the fall and spring semesters, a preliminary report, showing the current progress of all undergraduate students at Texas A&M at Galveston will be available via MYRECORD.
 Preliminary grades are not recorded on the student's permanent record.